iAmMe27/WoD/README.md

 `player.removespell 3E012361`

+## I get a crash caused by XAudio2_7.dll!
+Make sure your WoD folder is added to your antivirus exclusions.
+If it is, [download Microsoft Redist (June 2010) from here.](https://www.microsoft.com/en-us/download/details.aspx?id=8109)

 # Updating Wasteland of Depravity
 When an update is released, please always check the [changelog](Changelog.md) first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.